-Jonathan D. Ball, Ph.D. is a shareholder with over 17 years of experience representing clients in intellectual property matters, with an emphasis on patent litigation and contentious Patent Office proceedings.
+Jonathan D. Ball, Ph.D. is a shareholder with 20 years of experience representing clients in intellectual property matters, with an emphasis on patent litigation and contentious Patent Office proceedings.
 He also has wide-ranging experience in patent portfolio management, prosecution and licensing, and helps companies develop and implement worldwide IP strategies.
 Dr. Ball also handles appeals to the Court of Appeals for the Federal Circuit.

 He regularly counsels clients in a broad range of technologies, including pharmaceuticals, biotechnology, biologics, chemicals, polymers, medical devices, food sciences, cosmetics and consumer products.
 He has experience in a variety of bio-pharmaceutical matters, including Hatch-Waxman litigation, pre-ANDA diligence, and counseling on pharmaceutical patent life cycle management.